 Diana Cannon has never spent a day of her life without a dog.
 A Michigan native, she grew up in a family that loved and valued their pets as members of the family.
 Beagles were her father’s dog of choice until one day Diana asked if she could have a dog of her very own.
 Her parents took her to the humane society and there she found and adopted her childhood friend “Penny.”
 For 14 years, until Diana left for college, Penny was her constant companion.

 Diana is a longtime resident of Tucson and deeply involved in the affairs of the Tucson community through her career and volunteer involvement.
 She has extensive experience in business development in both corporate and nonprofit.
 She holds a Bachelor of Science degree from Western Michigan University and numerous accreditations in sales management and leadership.
 Diana has a strong sense of volunteerism and has been involved in a variety of Tucson nonprofit organizations over the past 25 years.

 Diana believes that pets teach us humanity: “They give us their absolute all and we owe them love, faith, and trust.”

-Diana and her husband have three miniature dachshunds – Daphne, Dottie, and Dixie – and “grand-puppy” Oreo, who was adopted from the Humane Society of Southern Arizona.
+Diana and her husband have three miniature dachshunds – Daphne, Dottie, and Dixie – and have since adopted Dory, DD, and Darby from the Humane Society of Southern Arizona.